 My name is Erik Chevrier.
 I am an accomplished professor, researcher and social activist.
-I am a part-time professor at Concordia University a part-time teacher at Dawson College.
+I am a part-time professor at Concordia University and previously taught at Dawson College.
 I have created a number of organizations, research projects and educational programs including; Co-op Collective Vision, The Concordia Student Run Food Groups Research Project, and The Concordia Against Austerity Speaker Series.
 I am also pursuing a multidisciplinary PhD in Humanities via the Center for Interdisciplinary Studies in Society and Culture at Concordia University.

 I am working towards a PhD in Humanities – my major is Sociology and minors are Social Economics and Community and Public Affairs.
-I am being supervised by Satoshi Ikeda, a renowned Sociology professor and creator of many social economy food cooperatives like the Concordia Food Coalition and the Hive Cafe Cooperative among others; Marguerite Mendell – professor in the School of Community and Public Affairs and winner of the prestigious Prix du Québec for her three decades of scholarship and engagement in the field of social economy; Beverly Best – Sociology professor and expert in Marxian and socialist economic philosophy and; Anna Kruzynski – professor in the School of Community and Public Affairs and specialist in community organizing, social movements, anarchism and post-capitalist futures.
+I am being supervised by Satoshi Ikeda, a renowned Sociology professor and creator of many social economy food cooperatives like the Concordia Food Coalition and the Hive Cafe Cooperative among others; Beverly Best – Sociology professor and expert in Marxian and socialist economic philosophy and; Anna Kruzynski – professor in the School of Community and Public Affairs and specialist in community organizing, social movements, anarchism and post-capitalist futures.

 I have an multidisciplinary masters degree in the Special Individualized Program – majoring in Psychology, Communications and Cultural Studies.
 My masters thesis consisted of a qualitative and quantitative analysis looking at how people are affected by advertising.
 I also have a bachelors in Psychology, where I graduated with honours.

-I am currently a part-time professor at Concordia University; teaching in the Sociology, Political Science and Psychology Departments – and I also teach at Dawson College through the New School Program.
+I am currently a part-time professor at Concordia University; teaching in the Sociology, Political Science, Geography, Communications Studies, and Psychology Departments – a true inter-disciplinarian.
+I specialize in topics related to food, media, and social economy/post-capitalism from a variety of disciplines.
+I also teach in the psychology department, with focus on courses related to social psychology, critical psychology, motivation and emotion.

-I am the primary researcher for the Concordia Student-Run Food Groups Research Project.
+One example is the Concordia Student-Run Food Groups Research Project.
 This research project consists of an online archive of the student run food organizations at Concordia University.
-These groups are pioneers of socially responsible, environmentally sustainable, cooperative democratic food services; we are preserving their institutional memory.
+These groups are pioneers of socially responsible, environmentally sustainable, cooperative democratic food services.
+Through this project, we are preserving their institutional memory.
 Because of my fundraising efforts, the research project has received over $40 000 in funding.